vanska/typed-string-interpolation/README.md

 ## Contributing

-Easiest way to contribute is to open new issues for API suggestions and fixes.
+Easiest way to contribute is to open new issues for API suggestions and bugs.

 ### Contributing for a release

-Basic steps for contributing for a release:
+Steps for contributing through a PR:

 - Fork `main` on Github and clone fork locally
 - `npm ci` to install dependencies